A Complete Beginner's Guide to Cannabis Strains

 In addition to the differences in botany and cultivation, cannabis strains are differentiated by their effects.
 Cannabis contains hundreds of cannabinoids and terpenes.
 Cannabinoids map over to the human Endocannabinoid System (ECS) to produce the mind and body effects that are sought for recreational and medicinal benefits.

 • Cannabis Sativa strains generally have higher ratios of CBD to THC.
-This prompts the uplifting and energetic results.
+This prompts uplifting and energetic results.

-• Cannabis Indica strains are generally more relaxing and sedating with a higher ratio of THC to CBD.
+• Cannabis Indica strains are generally more relaxing and sedating, with a higher ratio of THC to CBD.

-So, hybrid plants seek to mix and blend benefits of the parent plants to produce desired and marketable effects.
+So, hybrid plants seek to mix and blend the benefits of the parent plants to produce desired and marketable effects.
 Most hybrids emphasize the Sativa and Indica genetics over the Ruderalis because they produce the taste, aroma, and flavors customers prefer.

 The lab then observes and tests the outcomes for several generations of strain development before offering them for human trials on flavor, aroma, taste, and brain/body effects.